sumanssringeri94-create/The-Missed-Dose/README.md

 - **Running medicine ledger:** prescriptions are remembered on the device, so conflicts between different doctors, even weeks apart, are caught.
 - **Brand-to-generic mapping:** Indian brand names are mapped to their generic molecule and drug class before any check runs.
 - **Safety checks:** duplicate medicines, duplicate drug classes, known interactions, allergy conflicts, and inconsistent or ambiguous instructions.
-- **Doctor Clarification Card:** on a conflict, the app creates a plain-language card the patient can show a chemist or doctor.
+- **Doctor Clarification Card:** on a conflict, the app generates a formal, medical-form-style notice the patient can export or share with a chemist or doctor.
 - **Routine-based schedule:** doses are grouped into Morning, Afternoon and Night and anchored to real life ("after lunch", "before breakfast").
 - **Time-aware dose actions:** upcoming doses stay locked, active doses can be marked Taken or Missed, and duplicate taps are blocked.
+A dose left unconfirmed after its window prompts the user instead of auto-marking it Missed.
+- **Photo-verified "Taken":** optionally confirm a dose by photographing the medicine; the app checks it against the scheduled medicine and marks it taken automatically on a match, or falls back to manual confirmation.
 - **Accessibility:** large text, high contrast, one main action per screen, and read-aloud (text-to-speech).
 - **Cached demo mode:** the Ramesh demo runs fully offline, so it works even with bad Wi-Fi.